Pleurotus dryinus: Description

 The gills are decurrent well down the stipe and may anastomose (criss-cross) at the lower extreme.
-They are white or cream.
+They are white, sometimes turning yellowish.

 The smell is described as "pleasant" or "slightly polypore-like" or "complex, a bit fruity or sourish".
-The odour is definitely not floury (which can be used to distinguish from P. calyptratus).
 The taste is mild.

 Microscopic characteristics

-The flesh may be monomitic (as with ordinary fragile mushrooms) but it may also be dimitic, having extra thick-walled hyphae which give the flesh a tough consistency.
+As with ordinary fragile mushrooms, the flesh may be monomitic but may be dimitic, having extra thick-walled hyphae which give the flesh a tough consistency.
+There are no cystidia.

-The elongated spores in the form of a rounded cylinder are around 9-15 μm by 3-5 μm.
+The spores are elongated in the form of a rounded cylinder and around 9–15 μm by 3–5 μm.